remix-run/remix-website/data/posts/lazy-loading-routes.md

 Some of the astute readers may feel a bit of a 🕷️ spidey-sense tingling for some hidden chaining going on in here.
 Is this the _optimal_ network graph?
 As it turns out, it's not!
 But it's pretty good for the lack of code we had to write to get it 😉.

 In this example above, our route modules include our `loader` as well as our `Component`, which means that we need to download the contents of _both_ before we can start our `loader` fetch.
 In practice, your React Router SPA loaders are generally pretty small and hitting external APIs where the majority of your business logic lives.
 Components on the other hand define your entire user interface, including all of the user-interactivity that goes along with it - and they can get quite big.
-It seems silly to block the `loader` (which is likely making a `fetch()` call to some API) by the JS download for a large `Component` tree?

 <img alt="network diagram showing a loader + component chunk blocking a data fetch" src="/blog-images/posts/lazy-loading-routes/network7.png" class="border rounded-md p-3 shadow" />

 <figcaption class="my-2">Singular route files block the data fetch behind the component download</figcaption>

-But what if we could turn this 👆 into this 👇?
+It seems silly to block the `loader` (which is likely making a `fetch()` call to some API) by the JS download for a large `Component` tree?
+What if we could turn this 👆 into this 👇?

 <img alt="network diagram showing separate loader and component files unblocking the data fetch" src="/blog-images/posts/lazy-loading-routes/network8.png" class="border rounded-md p-3 shadow" />